 Based on the survey data provided by DAC in 2010, designated pest free areas have been established for the Uttar Pradesh production areas of Barabanki and Malihabad in the Lucknow region, and Saharanpur.
 Prior to the commencement of each export season, the DAC would advise DAFF of the nominated export orchards within the designated pest free places of production or pest free production sites.
-A Phytosanitary Certificate confirming that red-banded mango caterpillar is not known to occur in the designated places of production or production or pest free from this pest would be issued by the DAC.
+A Phytosanitary Certificate confirming that red-banded mango caterpillar is not known to occur in the designated places of production or production sites and that the product is free from this pest would be issued by the DAC.